Regular City Meetings

 Children under 5 eat free with a paying adult.

 The Wapato Police Department and Wapato Community Center invite all children aged 5-13 years of age to attend the 6th annual Bike Rodeo in the City of Wapato.
 Attendees must bring a bike in safe working condition to participate.
 Prizes will be handed out to all children in attendance.

 View photos from the 2017 Bike Rodeo

 You must register at the Wapato Police Department to participate.

 Space is limited to the first 100 Children to Sign up!

-City Staff would like to give a big THANK YOU to the Yakama Nation Legends Casino for all of their support of this Bike Rodeo.
-Wapato could not have had such a successful rodeo without YOU!
+City Staff would like to give a big THANK YOU to the Yakama Nation Legends Casino for all of their support of the 2017 Bike Rodeo.
+Wapato could not have such a successful rodeo without YOU!